Sneakers, the newest iPhone, or a two-person trip to New York.

 Let’s say you write a guide on how to match your running style to specific running shoes.
 Here you can link to the specific models of shoes that a visitor can buy.
 It’ll also show that you have knowledge and expertise about the products you’re selling.
 And that you want to help your customers succeed.

 That’s good salesmanship and good SEO.

 5. Make your website secure and safe

-In 2017, Google made some changes to their algorithms in order to promote better online safety.
+In 2017, Google made some changes to its algorithms in order to promote better online safety.
 This means that websites that don’t encrypt data will be marked as “Not safe” and will likely be demoted in their rankings.